-With my web design package you can set up as many email addresses as you want, your hosting package size being the only limit.
+With our web design package, you can set up as many email addresses as you want, your hosting package size being the only limit.

 Your surf shop’s website comes with Google Analytics and you can log in whenever you want to check what’s cutting.